odino/odino.github.com/source/_posts/2018-11-17-equal-web-application-performance.markdown

 ## p100

 Is a dream: systems fail, networks are unreliable, bugs happen.
-Consider the p100 a distant dream, and keep looking at the p99 instead.
+Consider the p100 utopia, and keep looking at the p99 instead.

 ## Optimizing for the p99

-I also generally found out that when you optimize for the p99, you really end up optimizing for everyone: my suggestion is to look at the slowest responses you're service and tackling those first.
+I also generally found out that when you optimize for the p99, you really end up optimizing for everyone: my suggestion is to look at the slowest responses you're serving and to tackle those first.
 Since they are the slowest, fixing these will improve your averages as well as help all other transactions execute faster, by removing a slow one that might hog CPU, or memory.

-Here are a couple examples of optimizing for the p99 from our work at Namshi -- the first is taken from our CloudWatch metrics, and is a result of optimizing the top queries in our slow query log:
+Here are a couple examples of optimizing for the p99 from our work at [Namshi](https://tech.namshi.io) -- the first is taken from our RDS metrics, and it's the p99 CPU utilization after optimizing the top queries in our slow query log:

-TODO: IMAGE CLOUDWATCH
+{% img center /images/p99-cw.png %}

-The second one is from NewRelic, and it shows that by removing k8s resource limits (as advised by Zalando) we made apps a lot more reliable (this is super-duper counter-intuitive, I know):
+The second one is from NewRelic, and it shows that by removing k8s resource limits (as advised by [Zalando](https://www.slideshare.net/try_except_/optimizing-kubernetes-resource-requestslimits-for-costefficiency-and-latency-highload/42)) we made apps a lot more reliable (this is super-duper counter-intuitive, I know):

-TODO: IMAGE K8S NO LIMITS
+{% img center /images/p99-newrelic.png %}

 Adios!